ItzUzi/CS3650-Project1/README.md

 This file grabs the 6 bit opcode and 6 bit function field as inputs from the 32 bit MIPS instruction, and outputs the ALU control input based on the inputs.
 Since function fields are only for R-type instructions, all the R-type instruction opcodes are (000000)<sub>2</sub> and correlate to the function field.
 As for the I-type instructions (LW, SW, BEQ) their ALU control input is based on the opcode rather than the function code.
 This is because I-type (and J-type) instructions do not have a function field.
 The ALU control inputs, function fields, and 2 bit ALUOp listed in the code are based off the zybooks table:

 ![image](https://user-images.githubusercontent.com/73093864/205182599-0f762713-963d-441d-90b2-b4a1c54eab20.png)

 Following the table above we can see that each ALU operations along with function fields each make up different instruction operations.
 In order to utilize the ALU action, specific ALU inputs must used to get the desired action.

 ## Alu_Core.v

 This file takes in the 2 operands and the ALU control input (which will be fed into the ALU multiplexor as the operation selection) and outputs the result of the operation.
 These operations are add, subtract, AND, OR, NOR, and SLT.
 ALU control inputs for each operation: 0010, 0110, 0000, 0001, 0100, 0111 respectively.
 If an input was not given, the default operation will be the add ALU input.

 ## Alu_Top.v

-(NOTE: A top-level module contains all relevant modules) The file combines both the Alu_Control and the Alu_Core modules, which reflects the diagram below.
+(NOTE: A top-level module contains all relevant modules) The file instantiates and connects both the Alu_Control and the Alu_Core modules, which reflects the diagram below.
+This will in turn implement the ALU using the instuctions set in MIPS.

 ![image](https://user-images.githubusercontent.com/73093864/205184230-14323199-955e-4493-96fb-6142063bae4b.png)